 An extraordinary National Park set on the west coast of Wales, Snowdonia has a unique and diverse landscape brimming with great things to do.
-And what better time to visit than spring, when the flowers are starting to bloom and adorable bleats from lambs echo through the valleys?
+It's great to visit all year round, whether you choose to visit in spring, when nature is coming alive; summer, when the longer days mean more time for exploring; autumn to make the most of the spectacular seasonal colours, or winter to beat the seasonal crowds.

-Barmouth: Another extraordinary settlement in Snowdonia.
+Barmouth: Another extraordinary place to visit in Snowdonia.
 With a long sandy beach and mountain views, Barmouth can be found straddling the beautiful Mawddach estuary.
 The town offers everything for the perfect vintage seaside holiday with a twist.
 You really must see it to believe the true wonder of this other-worldly setting.

 Brilliant activities to try:

-For the adrenaline junkie: if you’re a confident cyclist and fancy pedalling with a view, then Snowdonia is the perfect spot for some mountain biking fun.
-But to really step it up a notch, why not try a bit of white-water rafting through the Tryweryn River or strap yourself in and experience the longest zip line in Europe at Penrhyn Quarry.
+For the adrenaline junkie: if you’re a confident cyclist and fancy pedalling with a view, Snowdonia is packed with adventure activities and is the perfect spot for some mountain biking fun.
+Want to step it up a notch?
+Fans of water sports will love white-water rafting through the Tryweryn River or you can strap yourself in and experience the longest zip line in Europe at Penrhyn Quarry.
 Nothing quite beats soaring like a bird at over 100 mph!

-For the perfect family day out: Bounce Below in the Llechwedd slate caverns is like something from a childhood dream!
+For the perfect family day out: One of the national park's most unique indoor activities, Bounce Below in the Llechwedd slate caverns is like something from a childhood dream!
 In a stunning, other-worldly cave setting lie three trampolines for all the family to enjoy.
 And when you’re done bouncing around in the dark, head outside to the Welsh edition of Total Wipeout where you can not only burn some serious calories but laugh your way to a six pack!

 For some further activity inspiration, why not check out our ’16 screen-free things to do in Wales’ blog too?

-To fuel the climb: Tucked away among mountains and valleys are Snowdonia's first-class cafes, pubs and eateries.
+To fuel the climb: Tucked away among mountains and valleys are Snowdonia's first-class pubs, restaurants and other places to eat.
 There's no shortage of eateries with a view, but it's well worth stopping at Caffi Gwynant for a meal before or after you climb Mount Snowdon.
 With the backdrop of Wales' iconic mountain peak, tuck into a hearty breakfast or lunch at the café, including everything from smashed avocado on toast to a full Welsh breakfast.

 For fine dining and local ingredients: Signatures Restaurant is the perfect choice!
 Set on the North Wales coast, expect decadent dishes such as duo of Welsh beef with horseradish pomme puree, and root vegetable gratin in red wine jus, or trio of Welsh lamb with a carrot and swede parcel and fondant potato.